-Students and staff can view the status of their proof of vaccination, proof of negative rapid test or request for an accommodation in the NAIT Alert app.
+Students and staff can view the status of their proof of vaccination or proof of negative rapid test in the NAIT Alert app.

 Select View My Status from the Vaccine Verification page or the NAIT Alert home screen to access and display your NAIT vaccine QR code.